panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 commentsThreadId: timeout-fetch-request
 ---

-When developing an application that makes requests over the network, the first rule to remember is *don't rely on the network*.
+When developing an application that uses the network, the first rule to remember is *don't rely on the network*.

 The network is unreliable because an HTTP request or response can fail for many reasons: